Drilled But Uncompleted Oil Wells (DUCs) Continue To Cap Oil Price Recovery

 Sanchez Energy Corporation (NYSE:SN) recently acquired 132 DUC wells in the Eagle Ford shale play, over 10% of the total Eagle Ford shale inventory of DUCs.
 We cover the Sanchez opportunity in our article titled "$SN Expects Adjusted EBITDA To More Than Double By 2018."

-In the past three months, the Eagle Ford basin has also begun to contribute to overall DUC growth.
+In the past three months, the Eagle Ford basin has also begun to contribute to overall DUC growth (see The Eagle Ford Shale Basin is Roaring Back).

 Despite Strong Oil Price Recovery in the Past 12 Months, DUCs Remain Elevated